 The resulting road boundary term is

 The resulting control input term is

-In the above equations, $r^{i,k+1}_{c,\beta\gamma,j,\tau}$ is the element of $r^{i,k+1}$ that locates at the same row as the collision avoidance constraint between $\beta$ circle of vehicle $i$ and $\gamma$ circle of vehicle $j$ at timestamp $\tau$. $r^{i,k+1}_{b,\beta,\tau}$ and $r^{i,k+1\top}_{ci,\tau}$ are defined similarly for road boundary constraints and control input constraints, respectively.
+In the above equations, $r^{i,k+1}_{c,\beta\gamma,j,\tau}$ is the element of $r^{i,k+1}$ that locates at the same row as the collision avoidance constraint between $\beta$ circle of vehicle $i$ and $\gamma$ circle of vehicle $j$ at timestamp $\tau$. $r^{i,k+1}_{b,\beta,\tau}$ and $r^{i,k+1}_{ci,\tau}$ are defined similarly for road boundary constraints and control input constraints, respectively.
 With the above terms, (\ref{deltaX}) can be rewritten as

-Since all terms are quadratic and the system kinematics are linear, (\ref{LQR}) is a standard LQR problem, which can be solved by dynamic programming effectively.
+Obviously, (\ref{LQR}) is a standard LQR problem, which can be solved by dynamic programming effectively.
 Note that (\ref{LQR}) only involves state variables and control inputs confined to one vehicle, and therefore (\ref{LQR}) corresponding to different vehicles can be solved in a parallel manner.

 With the above discussions, we propose Algorithm 2 for solving problem (\ref{OCP}).
-Convex approximation of problem (\ref{OCP}) and loops of dual consensus ADMM are performed in an alternating manner until the termination criterion is met.
-In each iteration, communications (and the resulting synchronizations) are confined to a small section of the algorithm and therefore cause little impact on the overall efficiency.
+Convex reformulation of problem (\ref{OCP}) and loops of dual consensus ADMM are performed in an alternating manner until the termination criterion is met.
 The update of trajectory is performed following the same method in~\cite{huang2023decentralized}.
-The algorithm terminates when the change in the overall cost between two consecutive iterations is smaller than a given criterion $\zeta$ and no collision occurs.
+Given the convexity of (\ref{newProb}), ADMM is guaranteed to converge, and thus consensus will be established after a sufficiently large number of iterations.
+In practice, we let the algorithm terminate when the trajectories are completely collision-free and the change in the overall cost between two consecutive iterations is smaller than a given criterion $\zeta$.